 From here, we took the Eiger Trail, which traverses under the north face of the Eiger to finish at Alpiglen Train Station.
 You can return to most destinations in the Berner Oberland region from here.

-There is nothing technically difficult on this walk, and all the trails are well signed.
+There is nothing technically difficult about this walk, and all the trails are well-signed.

 All the details and a map are included in our guide to hiking from Interlaken.